Increase Component Density in Multilayer PCB Design with Blind Vias

 Blind vias also have a tradeoff compared to through-hole vias.
 Boards with blind vias will have higher manufacturing costs as the board will require additional machining steps.
 The same applies to buried vias.
 Designers should verify their manufacturer’s capabilities before adding blind vias to their PCB designs.

-The via size also affects the temperature rise in the PCB due to the flow of current.
+The via size also affects the temperature rise in the printed circuit board due to the flow of current.
 A smaller via diameter leads to higher resistance and the via will dissipate more power as heat.
 This leads to a larger temperature rise for a given amount of current.
-This is especially important in high current PCBs.
+This is especially important in a high current printed circuit board.
 If high-temperature is a problem, the vias should have a larger diameter and thicker plating.

-Designing PCBs with blind vias requires software that includes design rule checking and customization for traces and vias.
+Designing a printed circuit board with blind vias requires software that includes design rule checking and customization for traces and vias.
 A strong software program, like Altium Designer® which has all of these features and more, will also allow designers to easily visualize trace routing in all layers.

 To learn more about how Altium Designer can make your design process more efficient, talk to an Altium Designer expert today.